Happy Birthday, Michèle Roberts, born on 20 May 1949.

 - Love goes on.
 The love of friends.
 Friendship is my oxygen.
 I’ve said that often and it’s true.
 Writing goes on too: I keep on building my paper house; my chrysalis

-Michèle Roberts is a British writer, novelist and poet.
+Michèle Roberts is a British writer, novelist, and poet.
+She pens literary fiction and feminist historical fiction.
 She is the author of 15 highly acclaimed novels, including Ignorance, which was nominated for the Women’s Prize for Fiction, and Daughters of the house

 , which won the W.H.
 Smith Literary Award and was shortlisted for the Booker Prize, and the short story collection, Mud: Stories of Sex and Love